urbit/roadmap.urbit.org/content/projects/ui-research.md

 lead = "TBD"
 duration = "TBD"
 manpower = "TBD"
+description = """
+One of the main barriers to writing an Urbit app is that the standard way to present a user interface is by writing it in JavaScript that runs in a web browser.
+This has advantages, but it requires writing code in two languages, and it means you can't stay in Urbit entirely when writing an app.
+"""
 +++

 One of the main barriers to writing an Urbit app is that the standard way to present a user interface is by writing it in JavaScript that runs in a web browser.
 This has advantages, but it requires writing code in two languages, and it means you can't stay in Urbit entirely when writing an app.